This data science resume building guide will take you through the following topics –

 Work Experience and Education

-While mentioning work experience, briefly explain your role and responsibilities in each organisation and the period of time you worked there for.
+While mentioning work experience, briefly explain your role and responsibilities in each organization and how long you worked there.
 Visible gaps between job roles can sometimes leave a bad impression on employers, so always justify the gap, if any.
-After work experience, mention your education backgrounds and names of institutions.
+After work experience, mention your educational background and the names of institutions.

 Enroll in our Data Science Course, offered by Intellipaat in collaboration with IBM.

 Selecting Font style and Arrangement

 Once everything is mentioned, pick a font style and organize everything neatly.
 It is best to mention projects, accomplishments, employment history, and certifications in a reverse chronological manner.

 Spell Check and Proofreading